Receiver of Wreck: Countries having a Receiver of Wreck

-Canada has a Receiver of Wreck, authorized by Part VI of the Canada Shipping Act.
-The Navigation Protection Program of Transport Canada is responsible for administering this program.
+Canada has a Receiver of Wreck, continued under Part 4 of the Wrecked, Abandoned or Hazardous Vessels Act.
+Transport Canada is responsible for administering this program.

 History

 Traditionally, salvage was an important economic source in coastal areas and sometimes exposed the savage and merciless nature of those around the coast.
 Folklore has it that some coastal dwellers enticed ships to a watery grave by luring them onto the rocks.
-This was known as Wrecking.
-So that order could be maintained and local people encouraged to save those in peril and their belongings rather than pillage them, Receivers of Wreck were appointed to keep order and reward those who assisted in a wreck event.
-Historically, Receivers were given powers which allowed them to "hurt, maim or kill" anyone obstructing them in their duties.
-Theoretically at least, Receivers of Wreck were permitted to carry weapons with which to defend themselves whilst carrying out their duties up until 1997.
+This was known as wrecking.
+So that order could be maintained and local people encouraged to save those in peril and their belongings rather than pillage them, receivers of wreck were appointed to keep order and reward those who assisted in a wreck event.
+Historically, receivers were given powers which allowed them to "hurt, maim or kill" anyone obstructing them in their duties.
+Theoretically at least, receivers of wreck were permitted to carry weapons with which to defend themselves whilst carrying out their duties up until 1997.

-The Act of 1995 updates the prior Merchant Shipping Act 1894.
-The Receiver is an official under Admiralty Jurisdiction.
+The act of 1995 updates the prior Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60).
+The receiver is an official under Admiralty Jurisdiction.

 Role of the Receiver of Wreck

 The main task of the Receiver of Wreck is to process reports of wreck, in the interest of both finder and owner.
 This involves researching ownership and working with the finder, owner, archaeologists, museums, and other interested parties.
 The process of reporting wreck provides legal owners the opportunity to be reunited with their property and to ensure that law-abiding finders of wreck receive appropriate recognition in the form of a salvage award.

 The Maritime and Coastguard Agency administers Section 2 of the Protection of Wrecks Act 1973, which protects wrecks that are deemed dangerous by virtue of their contents.
 There is a strict no entry policy.
 This is in the interest of safety of both divers and members of the public.
 Two wrecks are protected under Section 2 of the Act: the SS Richard Montgomery and the SS Castilian, which are both from the Second World War and contain dangerous quantities of explosives.

-The Receiver of Wreck also undertakes the task of disposing of "royal fish" in England, Wales and Northern Ireland.
+The Receiver of Wreck also undertakes the task of disposing of "royal fish" in England, Wales and Northern Ireland, but not in Cornwall or Scotland.
 "Royal fish" are dead whales, dolphins, porpoises and sturgeon.
 This is an ancient right dating back to Edward II's reign which falls under the royal prerogative.